 Jade Raymond, born in 1975 in Montréal, Canada, is a video game producer, executive and, prior to that, TV host for The Electric Playground on G4.
 She graduated from McGill University with a bachelor's in computer science.
 After graduating, Raymond developed educational games for IBM and served as a consultant for Microsoft's Advanced Research Group.

-She is currently the head of Montréal-based Motive Studios, a subsidiary of EA established by Raymond in July 2015.
-She is also responsible for Visceral Games, overseeing Amy Hennig's untitled Star Wars project.
+She was the head of Montréal-based Motive Studios, a subsidiary of EA established by Raymond in July 2015.
+She was also responsible for Visceral Games, overseeing Amy Hennig's Star Wars project.

 Raymond's start in the video game industry began with a programming job for Sony.
 Soon after, she signed with EA as a producer, working on The Sims Online.
 She then moved to There Inc. to work on There.
 During her time working at Ubisoft, she was the producer on Assassin's Creed, Assassin's Creed II and I Am Alive.
 Raymond was also the managing director of the newly founded Ubisoft Toronto and served as executive producer on Splinter Cell: Blacklist and Watch_Dogs.